eliaspeteri/ship-sim/docs/bug-list.md

 - [ ] Dashboard is below the canvas.
 Should be reworked to be on top of the canvas.
 - [ ] Gauges are on top of each other in the dashboard.
 - [-] Vessel controls are missing.
 Dashboard only has text "Throttle" and "Rudder".
 - [ ] Engine isn't running even when turning it on from "start engine" button.
+RPM is stuck at 0.
 - [ ] Machinery controls lays pipe schematics on top of the canvas.
 - [ ] Pump controls are working, but they're toggled by clicking a text.
 They should be toggled from a button.
 - [x] Events are stored, but they're listed for example as "Invalid Date	Engine started".
 They're missing the event time.